 - Ee does not influence coat color.

 - ee masks the B gene and creates a yellow coat.

 Other Labrador Colors

-Coat color dilution is a recessive trait, meaning that for a dog to express diluted coat color, it must carry two of the coat dilution alleles.
-The rarity of a dog having two of the recessive dilution alleles leads many people to believe that dogs with diluted coats result from inbreeding.
-This speculation over inbreeding leads to a lot of controversy surrounding dogs with diluted coat colors.
+Coat color dilution is a recessive trait, meaning that for a dog to express light coat color, it must carry two of the coat dilution alleles.
+The rarity of a dog having two of the recessive dilution alleles leads many people to believe that dogs with light coats result from inbreeding.
+This speculation over inbreeding leads to the controversy surrounding dogs with light coat colors.

 As far as the official word is concerned, the Labrador Retriever breed “standard” only recognizes the yellow, chocolate, and black Labrador coloration.
-Diluted colors are a breed fault and cause for disqualification in conformation shows under American Kennel Club regulations.
+Light colors are a breed fault and cause disqualification in conformation shows under American Kennel Club regulations.